galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Figures show that we achieved an AUC score of `1.0`  for the test set using random forest.
-It means the prediction is very good and without any error.
+It means the prediction is very good, in fact it has no error at all.
+Unfortunately, this is not usually the case when dealing with chemical data.
 > {: .solution}
 {: .question}

 # Create data processing pipeline

-At the last step, we will create a bagging classifier by using  **Pipeline builder** tool.
-Bagging or Bootstrap Aggregating is a widely used an ensemble learning algorithm in machine learning.
-The Bagging algorithm creates multiple models from randomly taken subsets of train dataset and then aggregates learners to build overall stronger classifiers that combines the predictions to produce a final prediction.
-The **Pipeline builder** tool wrap the classifier and return a zipped file.
+At the last step, we will create a bagging classifier by using  the **Pipeline builder** tool.
+Bagging or Bootstrap Aggregating is a widely used ensemble learning algorithm in machine learning.
+The bagging algorithm creates multiple models from randomly taken subsets of the training dataset and then aggregates learners to build overall stronger classifiers that combine the predictions to produce a final prediction.
+The **Pipeline builder** tool wraps the classifier and return a zipped file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >